rdok/aws-sam-ts/readme.md

   - Create access key
 - Add this access key as [GitHub encrypted repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
 - Once you commit & git push to main branch, it will be deployed to the default test stack
-- Verify setup by deploying development CloudFormation stack: `make deploy-dev`.
-This is the fastest workflow.
+- Verify setup by deploying development CloudFormation stack:
+  - This is the fastest development workflow and highly recommended.
+  - Add an AWS profile in `~/.aws/credentials` named  `cicd_{{your_service_name}}` with credentials retrieved from cicd-authorisation creation.
+  - `make deploy-dev`.
 - Deploy to production environment by clicking the `Run workflow` button in `Deploy` action.
 [Example](https://github.com/rdok/aws-sam-ts/actions/workflows/deploy.yml)

 [use_this_template]: https://github.com/rdok/aws-sam-ts/generate